adcockdalton/Serotonin/README.md

 # Serotonin

+This project is currently on hold.

 ## Description

-This Discord bot is intended for use on my personal Discord server "Braincell Hell."
-It is not useful for anything else at the moment.
+A Discord bot for interaction with the Strava API.

 ## Tech